deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ---
 title: "Should We Really Edit Language Models?
 On the Evaluation of Edited Language Models"
-summary: "Language model editing, while efficient for small updates, causes inevitable performance drops and safety issues when scaled, urging a reassessment of its practical applications."
+summary: "Contrary to popular belief, current language model editing techniques cause inevitable performance decline and safety issues when scaling edits, urging the need for more practical methods."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-24", "🤗 24-10-25"]
 showSummary: true